Feel the Momentum

 I’m interested in what the world is like and the implications of that for how we live our lives.
 In What’s Reality Like?, I consider various conceptions of what ultimately exists and draw analogies to contemporary fundamental physics with an emphasis on the centrality of time, change and interconnection.
 At the core of my thinking is the idea that reality is something continually being put together with each of us as active participants with the power to shape the course of history.

 Using my quantitative background, I also look at how math helps us see patterns in the world.
-In Everyday Mathematics, I explore how structure is revealed when we strip away time, explaining why calculation works so well in helping us understand reality and make better decisions.
+In Everyday Mathematics, I explore how structure is revealed when we strip away time and particularity, explaining why calculation works so well in helping us understand reality and make better decisions.
 This has important implications for the practice for predictive analytics in business and mathematical modeling in science.
+In Programs of AI, I draw a loose analogy between solving equations in applied mathematics and contemporary problems faced by frontier AI systems to propose architectures that are more robust and aligned with human values.

 A Grounded Sense of Self with Deep Connection and Relationships

-Personal growth is another key theme, because none of us stay the same forever.
-In Maturing, Still, I explore how we evolve through different life stages and stay open to who we’re becoming.
-In Making an Impact, I also look at the different facets of personal development and the sorts of life projects through which one can contribute meaningfully.
+Personal growth is another key theme, because none of us stays the same forever.
+In Maturing, Still, I explore how we evolve our capacity for meaning making through different life stages and stay open to who we’re becoming.
+In Natural Wealth, I explore Aristotle’s notion of “natural wealth-getting” which is the responsible acquisition of resources needed to support life and the household within our limits.
+I also consider how to make such access equitable through egalitarian political economy in later works.

 Engaging with Society and the World